 Too Many Drones?
-Here’s How to Choose the Right One
+How to Choose the Right One

 Select options and limit the number of products

-Drone type refers to the primary design and intended use of a drone, shaping its features and flight experience.
-Choosing the right type is important because it affects ease of use, flight capabilities, and suitability for activities like photography, racing, or casual flying.
+Drone type refers to the main design and intended use of a drone, which directly affects its features, capabilities, and ideal user.
+Choosing the right type ensures the drone matches your needs, whether for aerial photography, immersive racing, or everyday fun and portability.

 Popular options (you can select more than one)